tableau/connector-plugin-sdk/README.md

 tdvt_output.json - JSON output of test results.
 Suitable for re-running failed tests.
 See tdvt --help. tdvt_results.csv - Tableau friendly result file.
 Load with a double quote text qualifier.

 The above files have versions named *_combined.*, such as tdvt_log_combined.txt.
-This indicates the file contains combined results from tdvt_runner.
+This indicates the file contains combined results from several test suites.

 TDS Workaround
 ---------------